Flowering tropical plants, such as the Chinese Perfume plant (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.

 We touched on the fact that the Chinese Perfume plant prefers soil that remains relatively dry, but what does that mean for supplying water?
 The simple fact of the matter is that tropical plants, as a whole, need lots of moisture to stay happy.

 Allowing the soil to dry out completely before watering your flora is a must but the general rule of thumb is that they should be watered every seven to ten days.
 You can also place holes onto the bottom of the container to ensure that the roots do not become waterlogged.

-The Chinese Perfume tree can withstand a wider range of temperature then one would think.
-Given their natural habitat, you’d expect for them to prefer warmer conditions.
+The Chinese Perfume tree can withstand a wider range of temperatures than one would think.
+Given their natural habitat, you’d expect them to prefer warmer conditions.

 They’re actually quite hardy!
-The room that houses your Aglaia should be around 15 degrees Celsius (60 degrees Fahrenheit), but these plants can withstand short periods where the temperature dips to 2 degrees Celsius, or 35 degrees Fahrenheit.
+The room that houses your Aglaia should be around 60 degrees Fahrenheit) (15 degrees Celsius )but these plants can withstand short periods where the temperature dips to 35 degrees Fahrenheit (2 degrees Celsius).

 because they can tolerate such conditions doesn’t mean that they should.

 An indoor Chinese Perfume plant should not be exposed to anything below 50 degrees Fahrenheit (10 degrees Fahrenheit).

 The ideal humidity for a Chinese Perfume plant is 50% or more.
 However they will tolerate lower humidity levels around 40%.

 Humidity is among the most important aspects when it comes to the care of any tropical species.
 Surprisingly, the Chinese Perfume tree can survive even when humidity levels are low.
 Just as with light, they’re more adaptable than the typical forest dweller.

 If given the option, these plants would rather be given plenty of moisture.